Rone10/ecommerce/README.md

 ![Product Detail](static/Readme/login.png?raw=true "Optional Title")
 ![Product Detail](static/Readme/products.png?raw=true "Optional Title")

 This is a basic e-commerce project I built using Django.
-I used Django's templating to serve the frontend.
+I used Django's templating to serve the frontend and TailwindCSS to style the pages.
+CSS configurations can be found inside the `static/css` directory.
+You can also use the [TailwindCSS](https://tailwindcss.com/docs/installation) CDN if you don't want to install it locally.

 ## Features